-Now, the Client ID is generated and View Client ID appears under Options for your service account in the Service accounts page.
-Currently, there is no way to delete a Client ID once it has been generated.
+Now, the Client ID is generated and the View Client ID appears under the Options for your service account in the Service accounts page.
+Currently, there is no way to delete a Client ID once the ID is generated.
 The only alternative is to delete and re-create the whole project.
 Select View Client ID to view the generated Client ID and the service account email address.

 - Navigate to the Google Admin Console https://admin.google.com and login with your super admin credentials.

 - Select Manage API client Access hyperlink from the Advanced settings pop-up menu.

 - Enter the previously generated Client ID (as mentioned in step 8 of On the Google Developer console section) in the Client Name field.